Mohit-Maurya/ico_frontend/CodeReview.md

 - main.js: abstract out 'list' components
 - allocate.js: if allocate API fails, do more than simply console.logging the error.
 Display the error to the user in a proper format.
   - Ideally make this API async

+Overall:
+  - excellent use of react, react-router, redux, redux-persist